rossigee/wordpress-cd/README.md

 --------|-------------|--------------
 WPCD_JOB_NAME | Typically the short string name of the project/repo being deployed | `acme-widget` WPCD_GIT_BRANCH | Which branch this is a build of, to help determine which environment to deploy to. | `master` (or `develop`)
-WPCD_DRIVERS | Which python modules to import to register the necessary deployment drivers (may load multiple drivers) | `wordpress_cd.drivers.rsync`
+WPCD_DRIVERS | Which python modules to import to register the necessary deployment drivers (may load multiple drivers, comma-seperated) | `wordpress_cd.drivers.rsync`
-WPCD_PLATFORM | Which driver id to use to perform the deployment | `rsync`
+WPCD_PLATFORM | Which driver id to use for testing or deployment | `rsync`

 The above are the default environment variables used.
 The deploy script will attempt to identify which CI system is running and use the environment variables specific to that system if found.

-### Deployment with rsync
+### The supplied `rsync` driver

-This package comes with a simple 'rsync' based deployment driver.
+This package comes with a simple `rsync` based driver, that implements the deployment methods for modules (plugins and themes) and sites.
 The main environment variables you need to set for a typical rsync deployment are:

 Env var | Description | Example value
 --------|-------------|--------------
 SSH_HOST | Host to rsync to | www.myhost.com
-SSH_PORT |
+SSH_PORT | Port on server to connect to | 22
+SSH_USER | Username to login with | roger
+SSH_PASS | Password to login with | ramjet
+SSH_PATH | Where document root can be found on remote server | `/home/u12345/public_html`

+Module deployments will replace the module on the server.

+Site deployments will replace the document root on the server, with a few exceptions:

+* The `wp-config.php` file, which may contain necessary db credentials/prefixes etc.
+* A `wp-salt.php` file, as this would break some sites which use a seperate salt file (not personally recommended).
+* The `wp-content/uploads` folder, containing the site's media.

+Other than those exception, anything else is in the document root that is not also in the build root will be destroyed, so configure with caution and keep backups to hand.
+If extra files are required (i.e. 'proof-of-domain' flag files etc), they need to be added to the build folder first.

 ## Using an alternative deployment driver

-You can tell the deployment script to import packages containing alternative deployment drivers by listing the modules to import (comma-seperated) in the `WORDPRESS_CD_DRIVERS` environment variable.
+As noted above, you can configure the deployment script to import packages containing alternative deployment drivers by listing the modules to import (comma-seperated) in the `WORDPRESS_CD_DRIVERS` environment variable.

 ```bash
 pip install wordpress-cd-rancher